 Since 1940, the REES Theatre in Plymouth, IN has provided arts, culture, and family entertainment.
-In 2009, sadly the theatre closed, leaving a void in the community.
+In 2009, sadly the theater closed, leaving a void in the community.

 Actual REES Theatre Photos since 1940.
-The Rees was owned by Ellis & Stewart Rees and then by Stewart and Opal.
+The Gem Theater was owned by Ellis & Stewart Rees and The REES by Stewart Jr. and Opal.

-REES memorabilia shares the many people, including well-known stars, who performed at our theatre.
+REES memorabilia shares the many people, including well-known stars, who performed at our theater.

 The REES History

 The theater was originally built by Badgley Construction Company.
 Alves O’Keefe (engineer and architect) designed the REES Theatre as well as many buildings in Plymouth and the surrounding areas.
 The REES compared favorably to any theater in the Midwest.
 The cost was $75,000 in 1940.
 Construction began in August 1939 with tearing down the third floor of the former VanVactor building.
 Twelve steel beams were delivered with the longest being 42’ and weighing approximately four tons.
 The building footprint is 41.5' x 126'.
 A 1940 newspaper article stated, “Mr. Rees has neglected nothing and the beautiful play-house reflects his vision and the ability to put that vision into concrete form.”

 The REES Theatre was built with Art Deco design and included the most modern conveniences.